sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/overlay.rst

 .. describe:: pc_range

-    When set to true, this will make all internal RGB→YUV →RGB conversions assume that YUV sources are full-range instead of the default TV range.
+    When set to true, this will make all internal RGB→YUV→RGB conversions assume that YUV sources are full-range instead of the default TV range.
 It is only recommended to change this setting if you know what you are doing.
 See RGB considerations below.

+    Planned on the roadmap: when frame property _ColorRange is supported in Avisynth, Overlay will be able to automatically detect the range of the input clips, and adjust accordingly.
+    Only when pc_range is intentionally given, would it override the automatic detection.
+    But this is not yet implemented.

     Default: false

 .. describe:: use444